 Globally, facial recognition has been integrated into 40% of workplace environments, and is in use across public transportation systems in 20% of countries, highlighting its growing role in digital identity and access management.

-What is Facial Recognition?
+What is Facial Recognition and Detection?

-1. Define Scope & Target App Users
+1. Define Scope and Target App Users

 To build the best software for face recognition, it is essential to set up the core objective of your facial recognition app.
 Try to find answers to: What specific problem does it aim to solve?
 Is it intended for security purposes, attendance tracking, healthcare applications, or another domain?
 Establishing a well-defined scope helps to outline specific features and guide the selection of appropriate technologies, ensuring a focused and efficient development process.